uksins/uksins/README.md

 # 🌌Background

 * I Got Token Logged For The First Time In 2020: I Had No Knowledge, I Was Straight Outta The .bat Era👽.
 I Had No Idea That Token Logging Was A Thing.
 * From There I Learned Python, Resulting In My Own: Nukers, Selfbots.
-From There I Found A "Nuking Community"?
-Called Lithium [ Arsenic ].
+From There I Found A "Nuking Community" Called Lithium [ Arsenic ].
 * I Was Amazed By Their Nuker, Thus Resulting In Verlox Teaching Me C#.

 # 📌Projects I'm Working On